+Let us rewind for a moment, to when Rupert Murdoch was the man behind the vision.
 You would expect a Murdoch company simply to go out and buy an online betting company when he wanted to get involved in that market.
-In a sense that happened but it was an organic growth of acquired companies, if you follow that drift, that forms the impressive betting operation of today.
+In a sense that happened but it was an organic growth of acquired companies, if you follow that drift, that he built up the client base.

 The first acquisition was a strange one.
 At the start of this century they bought a company called Hestview Ltd that traded as Surrey Sports.
-This company was the foundation stone of the SkyBet betting division and Hestview Ltd still holds the vast betting interests now.
-They did not even bother changing its unconnected name.
+This company was the foundation stone of the SkyBet betting division.
 The reason this was a particularly odd purchase was that Surrey Sports was so small and was not even trading on the internet.
 It was basically a minor telephone betting company.
 You would be forgiven for thinking it was some sort of mistake, for the Murdoch empire had bought an irrelevant minnow of the gambling world.
 This was not an appropriate beginning for such a big fish and there was work to be done.

 Well, what has that got to do with SkyBet Bookmaker?
 You guessed it.
 Spotting the potential, they bought ukbetting Plc, which by now had changed its name to the 365Media Group.
 That name was an eye-raising choice given the fact there was the completely unrelated and already booming Bet365 operation.
 But you sort of got the impression the directors of 365Media Group, prior to Sky’s purchase of it, did not know the betting industry too well.
 Perhaps they missed the fact that one of their chief competitors was called the remarkably similar Bet365.
-Despite their ignorance, they did do well out of the sale as their pockets were filled.
+Despite their ignorance, they did do well out of the sale.

 Sky merged the ukbetting and Totalbet brands into SkyBet and suddenly Murdoch had a serious gambling company on his hands.
 They set about a review of the business and ensuring all the media sites, as well as their own websites and sports TV satellite stations, fed the betting operation.
-The synergies were obvious and the firm has taken full advantage, turning that once ugly duckling called Hestview Ltd into an amazing online gambling empire.
-Not only is there the sports betting action, there is now the bingo, poker, casino and games options.
-At the heart of it all is the best betting platform available, courtesy of Orbis.
-The latter is also a Murdoch company.
+The synergies were obvious and the firm has taken full advantage, turning that once ugly duckling called Hestview Ltd into an online gambling empire.

 Give Your SkyBet Review & Star Rating